Compiled by the Road Trip Alberta team

 Visitors wishing to experience Kananaskis Country or Bow Valley Coridor are required to purchase a Kananaskis Conservation Pass ($15 per vehicle per day, or $90 for an annual pass).
 You can purchase the pass in-person at the Kananaskis Visitor Information Centres (Barrier, Elbow and Peter Lougheed) and the Canmore Nordic Centre Day Lodge.
 For all information including the areas where you will need the pass or to purchase a pass in advance you can visit the Kananasksis Conservation Pass website.

-Weather in Canmore in summer is quite pleasant and has an average of 22 degrees Celsius (72 Fahrenheit).
-Note that summer storms can bring rain, intense thunder and lightening and sometimes even snow so it’s best to be prepared for all sorts of weather.
+The weather in Canmore in summer is quite pleasant and has an average of 22 degrees Celsius (72 Fahrenheit).
+Note that summer storms can bring rain, intense thunder and lightning and sometimes even snow so it’s best to be prepared for all sorts of weather.
 Canmore winter weather is typically snowy and cold.
 The average temperature during winter months is -12 degrees Celsius (10 degrees Fahrenheit).

 Be Bear Aware

 Canmore and Kananaskis are right in the heart of bear country and you need to be “bear aware”.
 Always carry bear spray with you and have it on hand at your campsite.
 Keep food, when not in use, in sealed coolers and in vehicles or storage lockers (where available).
 Always dispose of trash and rubbish in the locked bins and ensure that the lids are closed when leaving.

 The Best Canmore Camping Spots (and Nearby)